Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 Quick Insight:

-Claude leads in coding, GPT dominates automation, and Gemini wins on cost.
-The real strategy is combining all three.
+Claude leads in coding, GPT-5.5 dominates agentic execution, and Gemini wins on cost.
+The real strategy is combining all three — but the routing logic just got more nuanced.

 By Omar Diani — Senior AI Reviewer, PrimeAIcenter